SeanMollet/PieFlasher/README.md

 ### Configure hostname interfaces
 sudo raspi-config
 Go to system and then hostname and change the hostname.
 This name will show up in the flash interface, so make it unique for each device.
-Then to go interface options and enable I2C
-Use your favorite text editor to edit /boot/config.txt and add the following lines at the end (in the [all] section)
+Then to go interface options and enable I2C and SPI Use your favorite text editor to edit /boot/config.txt and edit the i2c_arm line, added the i2c_arm_baudrate part.

 ```
-dtparam=spi=on
 dtparam=i2c_arm=on,i2c_arm_baudrate=400000

 ```